mkessel007/genesis-toolbar-extras/readme.txt

 * "Bones for Genesis" by Eddie Machado/Themble
 * "Code Chirps" by Daniel Shamburger/Code Chirps
 * "Speaker" by OC^2 & Pixelterra
+* "Photo Pro" by Creativity Included
-* "Fringe" by Greg Rickaby
+* "Fringe", "Radio" (v1.1+) by Greg Rickaby
+* "WP Presenter for Genesis" by Pat Ramsey
 * "Zirconium" by Mark Howe/Next Level Innovation
 * "myTunes" by Dee Teal - the Web Princess
 * "Tee Box" by Alan Smith/Media317